Fall off the map and in love

 Discover the Clare Valley's wine and pioneering heritage.
 Plan your holiday with the Clare Valley Visitor Guide.
 It features information about the region's wineries, accommodation, tours, national parks, cycling trails, events and more.

-Download a Clare Valley map to help find your way around this region's rich history, fine wine and Riesling Trail.
+Download a Clare Valley map to help find your way around this region's rich history, fine wine and Riesling Trail, which passes by many cellar doors between the towns of Auburn and Clare.

 Back to top

-There are plenty of events on in the Clare Valley.
-Here are some ideas you might like.
+There are plenty of events on in the Clare Valley and surrounds.
+Here are some ideas.

 Things to do